openid/AppAuth-iOS/README.md

 	pod 'AppAuth'
 	pod 'AppAuth/EnterpriseUserAgent'
 ```

-Make sure to import `AppAuthEnterpriseUserAgent` in addition to `AppAuth` if you are using the full `AppAuth` functionality.
+Make sure to import `AppAuthEnterpriseUserAgent.h` in addition to `AppAuth.h` if you are using the full `AppAuth` functionality.

 ##### Carthage
-Use the `EnterpriseUserAgent` Framework, which includes all the headers of the `AppAuth` framework.
+Use the `AppAuthEnterpriseUserAgent` Framework, which includes all the headers of the `AppAuth` framework.
 Make sure to import `<AppAuthEnterpriseUserAgent/AppAuthEnterpriseUserAgent.h>`.
 This includes all the files included by AppAuth/AppAuthCore, so only this import is necessary.

 ##### Swift Package Manager
-Include the `AppAuthEnterpriseUserAgent` target.
+Include the `AppAuthEnterpriseUserAgent` target alongside any targets you were already using.

 Make sure to import `AppAuthEnterpriseUserAgent.h` in addition to `AppAuth.h` if you are using the full `AppAuth` functionality.

 Here's how to configure AppAuth to use a custom browser using the